gitter-badger/reCSSet/README.md

 ----

 Just an ordinary CSS reset.
+Used regularly by [@iqbalperkasa](http://twitter.com/iqbalperkasa).
+If you think this is something useful, use it.
+As simple as that.

 ### How to Use

+Like an ordinary CSS, bro.

 ```markup
 <link rel="stylesheet" type="text/css" href="path/to/recsset.min.css">